kamilburda/batcher/dev/sections/Customization.md

 Options:
 * *Image*: Image to use for computing the new width or height.
 * *Layer*: Layer to scale and to use for computing the new width or height.
+* *Object to scale*: Whether to scale the entire *Image* or the *Layer* within the image.
 * *New width*: The new width.
-* *Unit for width*: Unit for the new width - pixels or percentages of layer/image width/height.
+* *Unit for width*: Unit for the new width - pixels or percentages of image/layer width/height.
 * *New height*: The new height.
-* *Unit for height*: Unit for the new height - pixels or percentages of layer/image width/height.
+* *Unit for height*: Unit for the new height - pixels or percentages of image/layer width/height.
 * *Interpolation*: Type of interpolation to use.
-* *Use local origin*: If checked, the layer will be scaled around its center.
+* *Use local origin*: If checked and *Object to scale* is set to *Layer*, the layer will be scaled around its center.
 If not checked, the layer will be placed to the upper left corner of the image.
 * *Scale to fit*: If checked, the layer will be scaled such that it fits *New width* or *New height*, whichever is smaller, while also preserving the aspect ratio.
 You can imagine a canvas having the dimensions *New width* and *New height* to which the layer will be fit.
 * *Keep aspect ratio*: If checked, the layer is scaled such that the ratio between the width and height is preserved.
 You can choose the dimension to be fixed via the *Dimension to keep* option.
 * *Dimension to keep*: The dimension - width or height - to be considered fixed when scaling with the *Keep aspect ratio* option checked.

-**Use layer size** (Export Layers only)
+**Resize to layer size** (Batch Convert and Export Layers only)

-If enabled, layers will be resized (not scaled) to their size instead of the image size.
+If enabled, the image canvas will be resized to fit the layers.
+For Export Layers, this means that the exported image will have the same dimensions as the layer to export.

-This procedure is enabled by default.
+This procedure is enabled by default for Export Layers.

-To keep the size of the image canvas and the layer position within the image, disable this setting.
+To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.
-To export the entire layer, leave this setting enabled.

 ### Adding Custom Procedures